svenevs/exhale/docs/reference/configs.rst

       :data:`~exhale.configs.treeViewBootstrapOnhoverColor` for your color options.
 The
       links are defined by your bootstrap theme's ``a`` tag color.

-See the :ref:`index_credit` section for information on the licensing of these libraries.
+See the :ref:`credit` section for information on the licensing of these libraries.
 Neither library should produce any legal gray areas for you, but I'm not a lawyer.

 .. todo:: add some pictures of the different hierarchies once this is packaged